 She was even better than I expected.
 There were hundreds of different weapons in the weapons room and she was an expert with each one.
 She did however, have a favorite weapon.
 It was the simple knife that she always kept at her side.
-She would practice with it every day holding the blade down and out, slashing invisible advisories.
-That seemed to be her style.
+She practiced with it every day, holding the blade down and out, slashing invisible advisories.
+That was her style.

 Rei was an excellent sharp shooter, maybe not as good as Akiko but it was very close.
-She didn’t really practice any hand-to-hand combat but she knew enough to get away pretty well but never enough to win against Akiko.
+She didn’t practice much hand-to-hand combat but she knew enough to get away pretty well though never enough to win against Akiko.
 It was fun to watch.
 The only thing I could participate in was meditating which Akiko did a lot.

 If I wasn’t in the training room, I was talking with Tammy.

 “When can I take off the sync rings?”
 I asked one day.

 “We left it on, but not activated because your muscles need to heal completely before I can remove them.
 Otherwise, any muscles that aren’t healed yet will die.”

 “Why does Rei and Akiko’s food look the same but taste so different?”

 “Rei and Kiko come from the same planet.
 Their food tastes differently because Rei really sucks at cooking and Kiko is very good at it.”